 - I wrote lesson 1 and assumed no one would sign up so that was that.

-So within 24 hours, I had to make a Mailchimp account and figure out how to use it to send out email lessons.
+So I had to figure out how to use MailChimp to send out email lessons.
 Yep I didn’t have Mailchimp figured out yet.

 After the success of my first accidental “launch”, I had the motivation to actually dive into the online world and learn more about making the course better, making my marketing better, and selling more.

 We started launching this little product every month.
 And every month I would try to improve my last one and do better, make a little more, and try new things.
 It was exhausting but it was all I knew how to do at that point, and I also liked being able to test out one new strategy each month to see how it worked.